Connected Devices is where you manage your devices.

 Tags help you organize and filter devices in Connected Devices.
 They can be added when creating a new device, from the device details page, or through bulk actions in the device list.

-Hierarchy and display: All tags in your Workspace appear in the dropdown list.
-By default, tags are sorted by usage frequency in descending order unless manually reordered.
+- _ . +Hierarchy and display: On the Connected Devices table and device details page, tags are displayed alphabetically (A-Z), case insensitive.
+When managing tags, all tags in your Workspace appear in the dropdown list.
+By default, tags in this list are sorted by usage frequency in descending order unless manually reordered.
+If two tags have the same usage count, they are sorted alphabetically (A-Z), case insensitive.

 Search: If your Workspace has more than 15 tags, a search bar appears with suggestions for existing tags.
 When searching, tags used by the selected devices always appear at the top of the results.